-As stated, it’s free to enter Te Papa, but there is a cost for some temporary exhibitions and activities.
-There are several guided tours on offer if you feel lazy reading all the signs and explanations, which are particularly useful if you’re short on time.
+It’s free to enter Te Papa, but you’ll have to pay for some of the temporary exhibitions and activities.
+There are also several guided tours on offer, which are particularly useful if you’re short on time.

 - Introducing Te Papa – 3 tours a day – $20

 - Maori Highlights Tour – 2pm (60 minutes) – $20